eps696/stylegan2/README.md

 ```
  gen.bat ffhq-1024 3072-1024 500-20 -n 3-1
 ```
-This will produce animated composition of 3 independent frames, blended together horizontally (like image in the repo header).
-Option `--splitfine` controls boundary fineness (0 = smoothest).
+This will produce animated composition of 3 independent frames, blended together horizontally (like the image in the repo header).
+Argument `--splitfine X` controls boundary fineness (0 = smoothest).
 Instead of simple frame splitting, one can load external mask(s) from b/w image file (or folder with file sequence):
 ```
  gen.bat ffhq-1024 3072-1024 500-20 --latmask <path>
 ```
 Arguments `--digress X` would add some animated funky displacements with X strength.
-Arguments `--trunc Y` controls truncation psi parameter, as usual.
+Arguments `--trunc X` controls truncation psi parameter, as usual.

 **NB**: Windows batch-files support only 9 command arguments; if you need more options, you have to edit batch-file itself.